ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/decay/litter_theory.md

 empirical constant setting the strength of the inhibition.
 This choice of function form follows {cite:t}`kirschbaum_modelling_2002`.

-TODO - EXPLAIN WHAT I MEAN BY INPUT BIOMASS TYPE Nitrogen and phosphorus concentrations indirectly impact the total rate of litter breakdown because they (along with lignin concentration) effect how input biomass gets partitioned between structural and metabolic litter pools.
-The fraction of a given input biomass type ($i$) that goes into the relevant metabolic litter pool is given by
+The litter model takes in input biomass from the plant model as four separate biomass

-TODO - Expand this to include phosphorus
+streams: wood, leaves, roots, and reproductive biomass (e.g. fruits and flowers).
+All wood input goes to the woody litter pool, but the other three streams need to be partitioned between the relevant metabolic and structural litter pools.
+This partition depends on the lignin concentration of the input biomass, as well as its nitrogen and phosphorus concentrations.
+The fraction of a given input biomass stream ($i$) that goes into the relevant metabolic litter pool is given by

-$$f_{m,i} = f_M - (s * l_i * C:N_i)$$
+$$f_{m,i} = f_M - l_i * (s_N N_i + s_P P_i)$$

-where $f_m$ is the maximum fraction that can go to the metabolic pool, $l_i$ is the lignin proportion of the input biomass stream $i$, $C:N_i$ is the carbon:nitrogen ratio of input biomass of type $i$, and $s$ is a constant capturing how fast the split changes in response to changes in lignin and nitrogen concentration.
+where $f_M$ is the maximum fraction that can go to the metabolic pool, $l_i$ is the lignin proportion for input stream $i$, $N_i$ is the carbon:nitrogen ratio of input stream $i$, $P_i$ is the carbon:phosphorus ratio of input stream $i$, $s_N$ parametrises the responsiveness of the split to changes in the product of lignin proportion and carbon:nitrogen ratio, and $s_P$ parametrises the responsiveness of the split to changes in the product of lignin proportion and carbon:phosphorus ratio.

 TODO - Add section about Environmental factors